check-spelling-sandbox/materialize/doc/developer/design/20240328_persist_columnar.md

 ### Why Arrow?

 There are not many in-memory columnar formats other than Arrow.
-I did find [lance](https://github.com/lancedb/lance) which is a farily popular columnar format written in Rust, but it's geared towards Machine Learning and LLMs.
+I did find [lance](https://github.com/lancedb/lance) which is a fairly popular columnar format written in Rust, but it's geared towards Machine Learning and LLMs.
 In fact, when I looked a bit deeper parts of `lance` seemed to use Arrow directly?
 Given this and the different goals it doesn't seem like it would be a good fit.